-I'm going to make choosing your survival foods really simple -- Standard trail-mix, natural beef jerky, and shelled sunflower seeds or another nut like almonds or pistachios.
-Each is lightweight and has a decent shelf-life.
-Throw a couple Snickers bars in there as a morale booster.
+I'm going to make choosing your survival foods really simple by recommending standard trail-mix, natural beef jerky, and shelled sunflower seeds or another nut like almonds or pistachios.
+Each is light weight and has a decent shelf-life.
+Throw a couple chocolate bars in there as a morale booster.
 Fact is, this will easily get you by for three days, if you have just enough.
-If you're more health concious, then go for the energy bars.
-Either way, you're only surviving off this food for a short term; when you pack your Bug Out Bag (for several days in the wilderness) that's when you should pay a lot more attention to nutritional content of food items.
+If you're more health conscious, then go for the energy bars.
+Either way, you're only surviving off this food for a short term; when you pack your Bug Out Bag (which is a lot bigger than a Get Home Bag) that's when you should pay a lot more attention to nutritional content of food items.

 At most you'll only have two outfits, two sets of underwear, two pairs of socks -- the reason for having two outfits is so that everything can be layered in case of cold temperatures the first few days of a disaster.
 Finally, you'll have rain gear (pants and jacket) to wear over the top of everything.
-More on that in a moment.

-Essential gear to include: Wool socks, wool cap, waterproof jacket with hood, rugged work gloves, cold weather work gloves, and base layer long underwear (the type made specifically for the cold from materials other than cotton -- cotton is a bad choice for cold weather -- cotton retains moisture, and in the cold that can kill you); also on this list I recommend pants to wear over your base layer long underwear, and then also rain pants to wear as a third layer to combat cold temperatures, chilly nights, and of course rainy weather.
+A summary of essential clothing to include: Wool socks, wool cap, waterproof jacket with hood, rugged work gloves, cold weather work gloves, and base layer long underwear (the type made specifically for the cold from materials other than cotton -- cotton is a bad choice for cold weather -- cotton retains moisture, and in the cold that can kill you); also on this list I recommend pants to wear over your base layer long underwear, and then also rain pants to wear as a third layer to combat cold temperatures, chilly nights, and of course rainy weather.

-The good news -- shelter building doesn't have to be that difficult.
+The good news -- shelter building isn't that difficult.
 Not when there are abandoned cars and trucks you can sleep in, or when you can come across shelter-making materials either in an area devastated by a natural disaster, or in the woods, where you can build yourself a simple lean-to out of tree branches, or find a place to bed down under a fallen tree, a stump, or a small cave.
-What you can have in your Get Home Bag is both a medium sized tarp folded up to take very little space and also 2 or 3 large "contractor" 55 gallon garbage bags -- check your local hardware store.
+What you can have in your Get Home Bag is both a medium sized tarp folded up to take very little space and also 2 or 3 large heavy duty 55 gallon garbage bags -- check your local hardware store.
 These bags are a lot bigger than household garbage bags, a lot stronger, and make a great instant shelter.
-If you happen to have dry leaves or grass handy fill the bag and use it as insulation.
+If you happen to have dry leaves or grass handy fill the bag and use both as insulation.
 Crawl inside and bed down for the night.
 But before you do that, cut a hole in the top of one of the other contractor bags and put it over your head like a poncho.
 You'll have your feet in one bag, and your torso in the other.
 Other than your head, the rest of your body will be completely covered.
 Which only leaves your head...
 That brings us to...

 Fact is, if there are other people who will be making the escape with you, you're going to want to study your maps and choose the easiest trail rather than choosing a trail that may be more popular with mountain climbers.
 Your goal isn't to climb to the highest peak.
 Your goal is to get you, your family, your friends safely out of the area as quickly as possible, knowing that many of them may not be cut out for a long hike up and over a steep mountain.
-If you can find a route that skirts a mountain (rather than climbs it) and makes it's way through a valley it's likely to be a much easier hike, especially if you and your party are carrying gear (and you better be, this is survival).
+If you can find a route that skirts a mountain (rather than climbs it) and makes its way through a valley, it's likely to be a much easier hike, especially if you and your party are carrying excess gear.

 The radio at this link has both a hand-crank and rechargeable battery.
 That means that you re-charge the battery with the hand-crank and never need electricity or a back-up battery.
 It is also a two-way radio, which means you can communicate with others on many different frequencies.

 "The best advice for a Get Home Bag where we are considering the car as a part of the overall gear we can use, is a CB radio.
 Yes, shortwave and Marine Band have a greater range.
 CB is limited to 4 watts (or effectively a little more than twice that using single side band technology).
 However, in terms of 'Get Home' practicality, installing a CB radio in your car is a very simple, affordable thing to do, and can give you more than line-of-sight depending on the time of day/night and the current solar flare cycle.
 Right now, we are in a peak time of the 11-year solar flare cycle, which means it is possible to 'shoot skip' much further than line of sight at times since the CB operates across 40 channels in the 27 MHz band.

 While HAM (amateur) radio is undeniably a must-have for the post-disaster, serious prepper, CB is a cheap, easy and quick method of 2-way radio communication that can at least be in the car to help you find out what else may be happening on the road, or listen in on conversations that may have been relayed from further away, even."